Scottish Labour urged to clarify stance on gender reforms amid looming legal bid

 The Scottish Conservatives said Anas Sarwar must make his party’s position clear.

-Anas Sarwar must confirm where Labour stands on support for gender recognition reforms as the First Minister considers launching a legal battle against the UK Government’s block on the legislation, the Scottish Conservatives have said.
+Anas Sarwar must confirm where Labour stands on support for gender recognition reforms as the First Minister launches a legal battle against the UK Government’s block on the legislation, the Scottish Conservatives have said.

 Scottish Labour leader Mr Sarwar whipped his MSPs to support the Gender Recognition Reform (GRR) Bill, which passed in Holyrood in December – however Carol Mochan and Claire Baker both resigned from their frontbench positions in protest.